CalvinKrist/DjangoScriptServer/MeetingNotes.md

-Goals:
+# Goals:
-	-Client:
+Client:
 	-receive commands to run, return result of commands -persistent on computer
 	-patching mechanism

-	-Server:
+Server:
 	-manage clients
 	-send commands to run
 	-store and display command results
 	-NOT MAKE CLIENT MACHINES VULNERABLE
 		-encrypt commands and command results
 		-secure login to C&C server

-Stretch Goals:
+# Stretch Goals:
 -becoming a rootkit
 -being a fileless application
 -having reverse shells
 -streaming their screen

-Design:
+# Design:
 Protocls:
 	-REST API
 	-Initial connection supported with TokenAuthentication

 Server:
 	-Django Python server
 	-Public facing website, C&C in the background

 	-REST URLs that are a function of the MAC address allows client to GET commands to run and POST command results

 Rest API: